 Calculate your past odometer readings

-If the IRS audits you for mileage or for any other reason, you’ll have to know your past odometer readings.
+If the IRS audits you for mileage or any other reason, you’ll have to know your past odometer readings.

 Before you get started, you’ll need some information: